Devraj070/Event-management-system/README.md

 **IMPORTANT**

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-***IMPORTANT NOTE***: i have hosted my server(this server) on Render.com to Live this project Thats why i used ( https://event-management-system-pyg9.onrender.com ) in Frontend for calling API that was provided by Render.com after uploading my server code on render.com
+***IMPORTANT NOTE***: i have hosted my server(this server) on Render.com to Live this project.

+Thats why i used ( https://event-management-system-pyg9.onrender.com ) in Frontend for calling API.

+it was provided by Render.com

 instead